kodi-community-addons/script.skin.helper.service/README.md

 |:-----------------------------	| :----------- |
 |Window(Home).Property(SkinHelper.AnimatedPoster) | Animated (gif) Movie poster image -if available-  |
 |Window(Home).Property(SkinHelper.AnimatedFanart) | Animated (gif) Movie fanart image -if available-  |

+NOTE: UPDATED 01-04-2026:
+1. The properties will now also be saved into the Kodi database for easy access in lists:
+   ListItem.Art(animatedposter) and ListItem.Art(animatedfanart)

+2. A contextmenu will be shown in the movies library to allow the user to manual select the animated artwork

 ________________________________________________________________________________________________________
 #### Studio Logos